-Payment methods shall minimize the time elapsing between the transfer of funds from the U.S. Treasury and the issuance or redemption of checks, warrants, or payment by other means by the recipient.
-Payment methods of State agencies or instrumentalities shall be consistent with Treasury-State Cash Management Improvement Act (CMIA) agreements or default procedures codified at 31 CFR 205.
-Approval of payment requests will be based on the recipient's progress towards achieving the award objectives, the amount of unexpended cash on-hand as reported on the SF-425 and SF-270, and the recipient's adherence to the terms and conditions of the award, particularly in terms of timely submission of required financial, program and other reports.
+Payment methods shall minimize the time elapsing between the transfer of funds from the U.S. Treasury and the issuance or redemption of checks, warrants, or payment by other means by the non-Federal entities.
+Payment methods of State agencies or instrumentalities shall be consistent with Treasury-State Cash Management Improvement Act (CMIA) agreements or default procedures codified at 31 CFR Part 205.
+Approval of payment requests will be based on the Recipient's progress towards achieving the award objectives, the amount of unexpended cash on-hand as reported in the SF-425 and SF-270, and the Recipient's adherence to the terms and conditions of the award, particularly in terms of timely submission of required financial, program and other reports.
 Delinquency in submitting reports may result in payment delays.

-Advances:
+Advances.

-Recipients may be paid in advance, provided they maintain or demonstrate the willingness to maintain:
+Non-Federal entities may be paid in advance, provided they maintain or demonstrate the willingness to maintain:

-- 1. Written procedures that minimize the time elapsing between the transfer of funds and disbursement by the recipient, and - 2.
+- 1. Written procedures that minimize the time elapsing between the transfer of funds and disbursement by the non-Federal entity, and - 2.
 Financial management systems that meet the standards for fund control and accountability as established in 2 CFR Parts 200 and 600

-Requirements and Procedures:
+Requirements and Procedures.

-Whenever possible, advances shall be consolidated to cover anticipated cash needs for all awards made by the Department of State to the recipient.
+Whenever possible, advances shall be consolidated to cover anticipated cash needs for all awards made by the Department of State to the non-Federal entity.